ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 ## Step 1 - Gathering Chocolatey facts

-The first module we will use is the `win_chocolatey_facts` module.
+The first module we will use is the `win_chocolatey_facts` module from the `chocolatey.chocolatey` collection.
 This module is used to gather information from Chocolatey, such as installed packages, configuration, features and sources, which is useful for tasks suck as report generation, or conditionals defined on other tasks.

 > **Tip**
 >